damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 An application settings page was added to the admin area under /admin/application_settings Here you can enable and disable settings that previously were managed in gitlab.yml.
-If you modify the applications settings these take preference above the gitlab.yml files.
+When you start GitLab 7.7 the first time it will import your settings from gitlab.yml.
+After this initial import the settings in gitlab.yml are ignored.
-Over time we'll move even more settings here to make GitLab easier to configure (merge request to move settings are very welcome).
+Over time we'll move even more settings to this page to make GitLab easier to configure (merge request to move settings are very welcome).

 # Open sign-up by default